airladon/ThisIGet/src/content/Math/Geometry_1/ParallelSplitOfTriangle/discover/simple/content.md

 And so all sides of the smaller triangle have the same proportion to the larger triangle.

-This is described in more detail (with all equation steps) in this lesson's [Explanation](/content/Math/Geometry_1/ParallelSplitOfTriangle/explanation/base?page=1).
+This is described in more detail (with all equation steps) in this topic's [Explanation](/content/Math/Geometry_1/ParallelSplitOfTriangle/explanation/base?page=1).

 </hintLow>